-In 2012, with \$62 million from the American Recovery and Reinvestment Act, ESnet built a 100 Gbps, long-haul prototype network and a widearea network testbed to support development of next-generation, disruptive technologies.
-The testbed is an advanced networking laboratory, a place where researchers from DOE, academia and private industry can assess new hardware, software and network control tools-in areas from cybersecurity to data transfer at scale without worrying about breaking the system.
+In 2012, with \$62 million from the American Recovery and Reinvestment Act, ESnet built a 100-Gbps, long-haul prototype network and a wide-area network testbed to support development of next-generation, disruptive technologies.
+The testbed is an advanced networking laboratory, a place where researchers from DOE, academia and private industry can assess new hardware, software and network control tools-in areas from cybersecurity to data transfer-at scale without worrying about breaking the system.
 The testbed extends from Berkeley to Chicago and New York.
 To date, more than 70 groups have used it.

-ASCR research has produced not only detailed science simulations but also tools to transmit and sift the massive data files they generate.
+ASCR research produces detailed science simulations and the tools to sift through the massive data files they generate.